Hollbrok/Raspberry/README.md

-#In this repository u can see my projects for GET
+# This is the repository with my projects for GET (General engineering training) in MIPT (2 sem).

+	It was experimental progam of GET, so below you can see my marks for projects on it:

 | Lesson       	| Mark |
 | ------------ 	| ---- |